-The Williams No.4 pictured to the left is quite special.
-Not only has it never been used but it belonged to Frederick J. Cocker (1879 - 1962) who was the master tool and die maker at The Williams Typewriter Factory.
+The Williams No.4 pictured here is quite special.
+Not was it never been used but it belonged to Frederick J. Cocker (1879 - 1962), the master tool and die maker at the Williams Typewriter Factory.
 More on F.J.
 Cocker's story at the bottom of this page.

-Though I was not able to find a direct link between Cocker and The Williams Typewriter Company, according to the 1910 U.S. federal census, when he was 30 years old, Cocker lived at 171 Hawthorne Avenue in Derby.
-This was just a quick, six-minute walk to the Williams factory that was on Roosevelt Drive.
-He was also listed as a "Foreman" at a "Type-Shop."
-Yes, by 1910 the Williams Typewriter Company was no longer operating but The Secor Typewriter Company did occupy the same building.
-It is safe to assume that Cocker must have stayed on when Jerome B. Secor (1839 - 1923) took ownership from Williams.
-It is also safe to assume that the two men knew each from J.B.
-Secor's employment as superintendent for Williams.
+Though I was not able to find a direct link between Cocker and the Williams Typewriter Co., I was able to find circumstantial evidence.
+According to the 1910 U.S. federal census, when he was 30 years old, Cocker lived at 171 Hawthorne Ave. in Derby.
+This was just a six-minute walk to the Williams factory on Roosevelt Dr. He was listed as a "Foreman" at a "Type-Shop."
+By 1910 the Williams Typewriter Co. was no longer operating but the Secor Typewriter Co. did later occupy the same building.
+It is safe to assume that Cocker stayed on when Jerome B. Secor (1839 - 1923) took ownership from Williams.
+It is also safe to assume that the two men knew each from when J.B.
+Secor was employed as superintendent for Williams.

-F.J.
-Cocker was born in Connecticut to parents John and Sarah, who emigrated from England in 1877 aboard the SS Egypt with their first son, Joseph.
-Sometime after F.J. was born the family sailed back to England only to return once again to the U.S., in 1886, aboard the SS Britannic.
+Cocker was born in CT to parents John and Sarah whom emigrated from England in 1877 aboard the SS Egypt with their first son, Joseph.
+Sometime after Cocker was born the family sailed back to England only to return once again to the U.S. in 1886 aboard the SS Britannic.
 By then the family had grown by one more, brother Arthur.

-By 1917 F.J.
-Cocker was no longer employed within the typewriter industry.
+By 1917, Cocker was no longer employed within the typewriter industry.
 He had found a job as a toolmaker for the R.N.
-Basset Company, a textile manufacturer in Shelton, Connecticut.
-In 1918 Cocker invented a buckle (patent no.1,328,617) which was assigned to that employer.
+Basset Co., a textile manufacturer in Shelton, CT.
+In 1918 Cocker invented a buckle (patent no.1,328,617) which was assigned to his employer.

-Fred & Annie would move to 34 Park Street in Ansonia, Connecticut by 1925, which was across the Housatonic River and just barely two miles southeast from their old home.
+Fred & Annie would move to 34 Park St in Ansonia, Ct by 1925.
+It was across the Housatonic River and just barely two miles southeast from their old home.
 The new home was definitely an upgrade.
-It would be their final move.
+It would be their forever home.

-By 1935 Fred had taken a position as a toolmaker with the S.O. & C. Company, a division of the United Shoe Machinery Corporation in Shelton, Connecticut.
+By 1935 Fred had taken a position as a toolmaker with the S.O. & C. Co., a division of the United Shoe Machinery Corp. in Shelton.
 The company would keep him on the payroll well into his retirement years for his expertise.

-Annie B. Cocker died at the age of 70 in 1948.
-Frederick J. Cocker lived alone in their home until he died in 1962.
+Annie died at the age of 70 in 1948.
+Frederick lived alone in their home until he died in 1962.
 They never had any children.

-The next owner of the Cocker's Park Street home also inherited this Williams No.4 typewriter and had enough foresight not to throw it away nor use it.
+The next owner of the Cockers' Park St. home inherited this Williams No.4 typewriter which was left behind with the sale of the house.
+He had enough foresight not to throw it away or use it.
 It stayed with him until it found its way to the collector who owned it before me, David Kintzler (1939 - 2016).